 |Children are as fit as endurance athletes

-Have you ever wondered why children always seem to have bags of energy and never run out of steam?
-Researchers have discovered that children have the stamina and levels of recovery of endurance athletes.
-In fact, scientists say children's muscles recover from "high-intensity exercise" a lot quicker than athletes.
-A study looked at the performance levels of children when they were cycling, and compared their fitness to that of athletes.
-Researcher Dr Sebastien Ratel said: "We found the children used more of their aerobic metabolism and were therefore less tired during the high-intensity physical activities.
+Children always seem to have bags of energy and never run out of steam.
+Researchers found that children have the stamina and levels of recovery of endurance athletes.
+Children recover from "high-intensity exercise" a lot quicker than athletes.
+A study looked at the performance levels of children cycling, and compared their fitness to athletes.
+Dr Sebastien Ratel said: "We found the children used more of their aerobic metabolism and were therefore less tired during the high-intensity physical activities.
 They also recovered very quickly – even faster than the well-trained adult endurance athletes."

-The researchers hope that their findings will help scientists better understand how the human body changes with age.
-It could lead to advances in the fight against diabetes and other diseases.
-Dr Ratel said the research was particularly important as more children were becoming less active.
-He warned: "With the rise in diseases related to physical inactivity, it is helpful to understand the physiological changes with growth that might contribute to the risk of disease."
-He added that children should maintain their fitness as they grow up and play as much as they could so they remain healthy as adults.
-He said: "Children seem to have the ability to play and play and play, long after adults have become tired."
+The researchers hope their findings will help scientists understand how the human body changes with age.
+It could help in the fight against diabetes and other diseases.
+Dr Ratel warned that children are becoming less active.
+He said: "With the rise in diseases related to physical inactivity, it is helpful to understand the physiological changes with growth that might contribute to the risk of disease."
+He said children should keep fit as they grow up and play a lot so they become healthy adults.
+He said: "Children seem to have the ability to play and play…long after adults have become tired."